 - State concerns in a loving, respectful manner;

 - Emphasize that your main goal is to be helpful;

 - Phrase your concerns as questions, such as asking how an older relative manages tasks;

 - Stay calm if they get defensive or angry.

 It may take several conversations to actually reach a solution, but holiday discussions can open the door.

 Contact Us Today for Help

-At Cavallo & Cavallo, we know how challenging it can be to bring up certain topics and provide the caring, professional legal guidance you need in these situations, To discuss these matters with our New York estate planning attorneys, reach out and call or contact us online to request a one on one consultation in our Bronx or New Rochelle office today.
+At Cavallo & Cavallo, we know how challenging it can be to bring up certain topics and provide the caring, professional legal guidance you need in these situations, To discuss these matters with our New York estate planning attorneys, reach out and call or contact us online to request a one on one consultation in our Bronx or Westchester office today.